clouless/macos-keyboard-remapping/README.md

  * Once Safari creates a "Secure Input Mode", Keyboard Maestro is disabled.
    * Don't use safari
  * Google Chrome dies not support mac keyboard Home and End keys
- * IntelliJ built in terminal does not work with left-ctrl+c.
-Must use right-ctrl+c

 -----